 Hyatt is one of the most abusive hotels in their treatment of housekeepers and has the worst record on subcontracting

-This was not a recent event, if you go back to 2009, here is a snip from an article in Boston.com where 100 Hyatt employees were tricked into training their replacements and then all laid off.
+This was not a recent event, if you go back to 2009, here is a snip from an article in the Boston Globe where 100 Hyatt employees were tricked into training their replacements and then all laid off.
 All to save on the cost of health benefits.
 That to me is dirty pool, very dirty indeed.

 When the housekeepers at the three Hyatt hotels in the Boston area were asked to train some new workers, they said they were told the trainees would be filling in during vacations.

 On Aug.
 31, staffers learned the full story: None of them would be making the beds and cleaning the showers any longer.
 All of them were losing their jobs.
 The trainees, it turns out, were employees of a Georgia company, Hospitality Staffing Solutions, who were replacing them that day.

 After the Boston episode, Hyatt put out a statement that read like this:

 We are providing the affected associates with assistance, including severance and outplacement counseling.
 Hyatt is committed to treating our employees with honesty and respect.